SB470 Alabama 2014 Session

 - Elections, prohibit gambling interest or person or agent on behalf of a gambling interest from contributing money or a thing of value to any candidate for public office in this state, Sec.
 17-5-15.2 added

-This bill would prohibit a gambling interest or a person or agent on behalf of a gambling interest to contribute money or a thing of value to a candidate for nomination or election to public office in this state, or to a political action committee, committee of any political party in this state, or a group, committee, or association organized in support of a proposition, candidate, political party, or a political action committee.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 25, 2026.
+May contain errors — refer to the official bill text for accuracy.- Prohibition: A gambling interest or a person or agent on behalf of a gambling interest may not directly or indirectly contribute money or a thing of value to any candidate for nomination or election to a public office in this state, or to any committee of a political party, or to any group/association organized in support of a candidate, political party, or PAC, with a narrow exception allowing a candidate who is employed by or an agent for a gambling interest to contribute to their own campaign.

 - Subjects